-The IRS and the Agency shall have the right to send its officers and employees into the offices and plants of the contractor for inspection of the facilities and operations provided for the performance of any work under this contract.
-On the basis of such inspection, specific measures may be required in cases where the contractor is found to be noncompliant with contract safeguards.
+The IRS and the Agency, with 24 hour notice, shall have the right to send its inspectors into the offices and plants of the contractor to inspect facilities and operations performing any work with FTI under this contract for compliance with requirements defined in IRS Publication 1075.
+The IRS' right of inspection shall include the use of manual and/or automated scanning tools to perform compliance and vulnerability assessments of information technology (IT) assets that access, store, process or transmit FTI.
+On the basis of such inspection, corrective actions may be required in cases where the contractor is found to be noncompliant with contract safeguards.